Skip to main content

 HMAC SHA-256

 For the reasons explained above, we believe SHA-1 is a good trade-off between security, performance, and database/storage use.
-That said, there are situations where and audit can go South due to a cognitive mismatch with the QSA/CISO.
+That said, there are situations where an audit can go South due to a cognitive mismatch with the QSA/CISO.
 In those cases, using HMAC SHA-256 can be a solution.

 SHA-3 (FIPS 202)